 KLM has been around since 1919 – the world’s only airline to be flying for a 100 years under the same name!
 Yet it gives me hope for the future of aviation.

-Now when I fly, I know that my choice of airline and aircraft matter
+Now to fly responsibly, I know that my choice of airline and aircraft matter

 It’s high time we offer our loyalty to those that care about the planet.